LittleCow-Moo/MooLogger/README.md

 logger.fatal(...data)
 ```

-It works just like built-in `console` object!
+It works just like the built-in `console` object!